ronak6797/ronak6797/README.md

 Web developer
 -------------

 I've been learning to code for 1 years.
-I started with HTML, but have really found a passion for backend development.
+I started with frontend, but have really found a passion for fullstack developer.

 * 🌍  I'm based in Jaipur, Rajasthan
 * ✉️  You can contact me at [rounak6797@gmail.com](mailto:rounak6797@gmail.com)